It all starts with a bit of love

 To ensure that your scooter keeps on working smoothly there are a few basic tips that you should know about to keep it safe and increase its lifespan.
-All you need is a cloth, a spanner and a couple of allen keys to keep it in tip top shape.
-Get the kids involved, they can wipe the scooter with a lightly dampened cloth, and use the allen key to check bolts are tight.
+All you need is a cloth, a spanner and a couple of Allen Keys to keep it in tip top shape.
+Get the kids involved, they can wipe the scooter with a lightly dampened cloth, and use the Allen Key to check bolts are tight.
 A fun thing for you to do together :)

 If you're uncomfortable with working on your scooter yourself you can always take it into your local Micro repair agent and ask the professionals there to give you a hand.
 Have a look at our stockists page to find one near you.

-Tools for maintaining your Micro scooter:
+Tools for maintaining your scooter

 We use standard sizes for all our nuts and bolts so it's easy for you to maintain your scooter.
 You will need a standard Allan Key set and a 10mm spanner (a small adjustable spanner will also work).

-Keep the folding block on your scooter done up tight:
+Keep the folding block on your scooter done up tight

 To help prevent breakages it's important that the folding mechanism is clamped up good & tight whenever you are using your scooter.
 This will make sure that you are minimising points of stress on the scooter, allowing it to keep in service for as long as you need.

 To keep the folding block tight you should make sure that the release lever folds all the way over.
 However there should always be some resistance when doing it up or undoing it.
 This should be checked regularly, if you notice it getting a little loose it's easy to tighten by screwing up the nut on the opposite side of the folding block to the lever.

 When you go over rough surfaces on your scooter; over time the vibrations can sometimes loosen the bolts that hold your scooter together.
 To make sure that your scooter stays in peak condition you should check that all the bolts are done up tightly at least monthly (more often if you use if regularly), especially if you hear any rattling or feel any shaking when using it.